TABLE OF CONTENTS

 How Are GPUs Cooled?

-Depending on the GPU, or its aftermarket model, the cooling methods can vary drastically.
+Depending on the GPU, or its board-partner models, the cooling methods can vary drastically.

-Each manufacturer will market their own signature method of chilling the GPU and its VRAM.
+Each manufacturer will market their own signature method of cooling the GPU and its VRAM.
 Of course, each method is not created equal and will have its inherent advantages and disadvantages.

-To best display the differences between different methods of cooling, we’ll be taking a look at three different aftermarket models: one for each type.
+To best display the differences between different methods of cooling, let’s take a look at the three most popular GPU cooling types:

 Open Air Cooling

-This heatsink receives thermal energy from a number of heat-pipes, which come in contact with the GPU via direct-contact core-pipes or a copper-block/baseplate.
-Most single-fan GPUs use a blower fan to cool the internal components, blowing air through a single, main, exhaust.
+This heatsink receives thermal energy from several heat-pipes, which come in contact with the GPU chip via direct-contact core-pipes or a copper-block/baseplate.
+Most single-fan GPUs use a blower fan to cool the internal components, blowing air laterally over the Graphics card out the back of the PC.

 An open-aired cooling solution takes surrounding air and pushes it through the sides and back plate of the graphics card.